Siilsy/Converter/README.md

 ## 💬 Language
 This is a simple program, understandable for everyone, in Micropython.

-the script is not very optimized, I was just starting out.
+The script is not very optimized, I was just starting out.

 ## 🛠️ Details
 The only problem is all is in French.